microsoft/msphpsql/buildscripts/README.md

 In addition to the log files in `C:\php-sdk`, you can examine the contents of `C:\php-sdk\phpsdk-build-task.bat`, which is overwritten every time you run the build scripts.

-#### Building the extensions unattended
+#### Variation

-You can invoke `py builddrivers.py` with the desired options plus the destination path `--DESTPATH=<some valid path>`.
+If you want the PHP drivers to be copied to somewhere else, you can invoke `py builddrivers.py` by providing the option `--DESTPATH=<some valid path>`.

-In such case, the `php-sdk` folder will be created in the same directory of these build scripts.
-Note that the PHP drivers will also be copied to the designated path.

-The script `builddrivers.py` provides an example for this case.
-Again, it's your choice whether to remove the `php-sdk` folder afterwards.
+In this case, you will find a copy of the drivers (unless the build fails) and the `php-sdk` folder created in the same directory of these Python scripts.
+It's your choice whether to remove the `php-sdk` folder and/or the drivers' binaries afterwards.